drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

 ## Overview

-In this lab, you will create Spanner Instances and databases using the Google Cloud Console.
+In this lab, you create Spanner Instances and databases using the Google Cloud Console.

 ## Objectives

 In this lab, you learn how to:
-* Create Free Trial Spanner instances
+* Create free trial Spanner instances.
-* Compare Spanner configuration options
+* Compare Spanner configuration options.
-* Create Spanner databases using the console
+* Create Spanner databases using the Console.
-* Create Spanner databases using the PostgreSQL dialect
+* Create Spanner databases using the PostgreSQL dialect.

 ## Setup and Requirements